 - 1. The SELPA REST facilitates the processing of NPS/NPA parent contracts and purchase orders charging the JRF (Budget 0282). - Invoices for services rendered are submitted to the SELPA Office to be processed for payment.
 An ATTENDANCE REPORT or mileage claim accompanies said invoices for each student served in a NPS. - 3.
 Copies of the attendance report are kept at the SELPA and ADA information is provided to the resident district of the student at P-1, P-2, and Annual.
 This attendance is to be reported on the resident district's J-18/19 attendance report as appropriate. - 4.
 Each resident district will reimburse the JRF, through transfer, the amount equal to the state LCI NPS cost which will already include LCFF dollars generated by LCI NPS ADA placement. - 5.
 The LCFF dollars generated by the NPS LCI ADA placement will be calculated using an average revenue per ADA under LCFF.
 This average will be calculated by dividing each LEA's LCFF Entitlement by the Current Year Funded ADA as shown on the LCFF Calculation exhibit from CDE.
-The final calculation will be based on the current year P-2 certification. - 6.
-See Page B-9 for Out-of-Home Care revenue distribution procedures.
+The final calculation will be based on the current year P-2 certification.

-C. 70% Authorized Parent/JRF Related Reimbursements

-- 1. Revenue associated to these types of expenses is not a part of the AB602 Base Entitlement, nor is it currently reimbursed by the state. - 2.
+- 6. See Page B-9 for Out-of-Home Care revenue distribution procedures. - C. 70% Authorized Parent/JRF Related Reimbursements (Beginning in 2025/26, the JRF split for these costs will change to 50% district/50% JRF) - 1.
+Revenue associated to these types of expenses is not a part of the AB602 Base Entitlement, nor is it currently reimbursed by the state. - 2.
 The SELPA REST is responsible for facilitating the processing of contracts and purchase orders associated with authorized parent/JRF related reimbursements, which include but are not limited to attorney fees, unilaterally obtained related services, transportation, or other authorized expenses.
-Districts or SELPA may be responsible for generating contracts for Independent Educational Evaluations (IEEs)/Assessments.

-- 3. When districts contract for IEEs as part of due process, an invoice for 30% of the approved costs should be submitted to the SELPA Consultant for payment.
+Districts or SELPA may be responsible for generating contracts for Independent Educational Evaluations (IEEs)/Assessments. - 2.3.
+The JRF will pay 30% of the cost with the remaining 70% billed to districts using the JRF quarterly reimbursement transfer. - 3.
+When districts contract for IEEs as part of due process, an invoice for 30% of the approved costs should be submitted to the SELPA Consultant for payment.
 If the SELPA contracts for an IEE as part of due process, the District of Residence/Accountability will quarterly reimburse the JRF 70% of total annual invoices. - 4.
-Invoices for services rendered are submitted to the SELPA Office to be processed for payment.

-D. 70% Authorized Reimbursement for Parent Attorney Fees

-- 1. As the result of a mediation agreement or hearing decision, parent attorney fees as well as other contracts may require reimbursement. - 2.
+Invoices for services rendered are submitted to the SELPA Office to be processed for payment. - D. 70% Authorized Reimbursement for Parent Attorney Fees (Beginning in 2025/26, the JRF split for these costs will change to 50% district/50% JRF) - 1.
+As the result of a mediation agreement or hearing decision, parent attorney fees as well as other contracts may require reimbursement. - 2.
 The JRF will pay 30% of the cost with the remaining 70% billed to districts using the JRF quarterly reimbursement transfer.